Standard Order Terms and Conditions

 III.
 Additional Terms for TV Advertising

-For TV Advertising, Media Company is acting as an agent for each Network.
-“Network(s)” means the various broadcasters, cable networks, multichannel video programming distributors, and other media platform operators that have authorized Media Company to sell Ads.
-For TV advertising, applicable “Laws” expressly includes, without limitation, the rules and regulations, decisions and actions of the Federal Communications Commission, and applicable franchise laws.
+For TV Advertising, Media Company may be acting as agent for a Network.
+“Network(s)” means the various broadcasters, cable networks, multi-channel video programming distributors and other media platform operators that have authorized Media Company to sell Ads.
+For TV advertising, applicable “Laws” expressly includes, without limitation, the rules and regulations, decisions and actions of the Federal Communications Commission and applicable franchise laws.

 (a) Advertiser shall, at its expense, furnish broadcast quality Ads and materials as reasonably requested by Media Company and/or Network.
 If an Ad does not comply with the foregoing requirements, Media Company shall attempt to notify Advertiser and if Advertiser fails to furnish a satisfactory Ad in a sufficient amount of time in advance of distribution as determined by Media Company, Media Company may bill Advertiser for the time reserved.

-(b) The Parties acknowledge that predictability, forecasting, and conversions for proposed Network inventory availabilities may vary, and programming, program names, and schedules are subject to change at any time; therefore, guaranteed delivery is not available.
-If any inventory becomes unavailable, then Media Company may substitute other inventory that has an equal or greater rating based on available Nielsen and/or set-top box data, unless expressly reflected otherwise in the Order or in a writing by Advertiser (email sufficient) prior to the execution of the Order.
-Notwithstanding the foregoing, if Advertiser has contracted for insertion of an Ad in a specific program and such program is preempted or canceled and never shown, such Ad will be shown on comparable replacement programming to be mutually agreed upon by Media Company and Advertiser.
+(b) Unless an Order expressly states that guaranteed delivery is available for proposed Network inventory and/or specific programming, the Parties acknowledge that predictability, forecasting, and conversions for proposed Network inventory availabilities may vary, and programming, program names and schedules are subject to change at any time.
+For Orders that are not guaranteed, if any inventory becomes unavailable, then Media Company may substitute other inventory that has an equal or greater rating based on available Nielsen and/or set-top box data, unless expressly reflected otherwise in the Order or in a writing by Advertiser (email sufficient) prior to execution of the Order.
+Notwithstanding the foregoing, if Advertiser has contracted for insertion of an Ad in a specific program and such program is preempted or cancelled and never shown, such Ad will be shown on comparable replacement programming to be mutually agreed upon by Media Company and Advertiser.
 Ads scheduled in programs following those that run beyond their normally scheduled time (e.g., sports or special programing) or Ads scheduled in programs that are interrupted for any reason may be rescheduled by Media Company within the delayed or interrupted program without prior notice to Advertiser and will be billed as if the program had concluded at is normal time or there had been no interruption.

 (c) The Parties acknowledge that other content may appear on the screen over the Ad, including, without limitation Emergency Alert System information that Media Company is obligated by Law to display, and Media Company reserves the right to substitute for any Ad any matter which in Media Company’s sole discretion is deemed to be of greater local or national interest or importance, including without limitation sporting events.
 Media Company will notify Advertiser within a reasonable time after such substitution.